Multidimensional Quantum Walks, with Application to $k$-Distinctness: Introduction

 On the other hand, suppose $M=\emptyset$.
 Then we claim that

-This means that our initial state has no overlap with the $(+1)$-eigenspace of $U_{\cal AB}$, which is exactly $({\cal A}\cap{\cal B})\oplus ({\cal A}^\bot\cap {\cal B}^\bot)$, so if we could do phase estimation with infinite precision, the probability we would measure a phase estimate of 0 would be 0.
+Since $\ket{s,v_0}$ also only overlaps with the star state of $s \in V_{\cal A}$, it is orthogonal to ${\cal B}$, and Thus, to ${\cal A}\cap {\cal B}$.
+Combined, this means that our initial state has no overlap with the $(+1)$-eigenspace of $U_{\cal AB}$, which is exactly $({\cal A}\cap{\cal B})\oplus ({\cal A}^\bot\cap {\cal B}^\bot)$, so if we could do phase estimation with infinite precision, the probability we would measure a phase estimate of 0 would be 0.
 Our precision is not infinite, but using a linear algebraic tool called the \emph{effective spectral gap lemma}, we can show that precision proportional to

 is sufficient.

 Combining these two analyses for the $M=\{t\}$ and $M=\emptyset$ case yield (in a non-obvious way) that approximately $\sqrt{\cal RW}$ steps of the quantum walk is sufficient, if ${\cal R}$ is an upper bound on ${\cal R}_{s,t}(G)$ whenever $M=\{t\}$, and ${\cal W}$ is an upper bound on ${\cal W}(G)$ whenever $M=\emptyset$.
 A nice way to interpret this is that the quantity ${\cal R}_{s,t}(G){\cal W}(G)$ is equal to the \emph{commute time} from $s$ to $t$ -- the expected number of steps a random walker starting from $s$ needs to reach $t$, and then return to $s$.
 For a discussion of how to interpret this quantity in the case of more general $\sigma$ and $M$, see \cite{apers2019UnifiedFrameworkQWSearch}.